Woki-Leo/Carbonfiber-X-Axis/README.md

 - Rework M5 Nut holder inside the tube
 - Tool to hold the M3 linear Rail nuts
 - Umbilical Holder for Clockwork and Galileo (Chain Delete)
+- In Depth resonance testing and comparison of different Setups